Recipe by JENN_BEAN

 This was pretty good.
 I did skip the allspice since I didn't have any and used lotsa garlic.
 Lots.
 Did I mention I used a lot of garlic?
 Oh, and I used some red wine instead of white... it is red meat, afterall.
 Turned out nice.
 Made gravy with the remaining juice.
 I definitely would not consider this spicy at all.

 Nothing special here.
-It's an okay recipe, not great but not terrible.
 The beef ended up tough.
-Even though we added extra corn starch the gravy was soupy and very oily, and in spite of the extra spices and garlic it was bland.
+Even though we added extra corn starch the gravy was soupy and very oily, and in spite of the extra spices and garlic the flavor was bland.

 I made this recipe for my brother last weekend while staying at his home.
 I forgot my recipe for beef brisket and turned to All Recipes.
 I was not able to find brisket at his local store, so i purchased 2 lbs of top round.
 I follows the instructions and put it in the crock pot for 7 hours on low then pulled the meet apart then, placed the meat back in the crock pot for about 1 1/2 hrs.
 I follow up with my brother the following day to see how he enjoyed the sandwiches.
 HE LOVED IT!!!
 COULD NOT STOP EATING THE MEAT!!! thanks for such a great treat for him.